ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 ## 1. Overview

 The `persist` standard library creates a programming model to store and query data easily.
-This uses the statically typed nature of Ballerina to provide a convenient way to define and store data model of an application across various providers such as RDBMS, NoSQL, and others.
+This uses the statically typed nature of Ballerina to provide a convenient way to define and store the data model of an application across various providers such as RDBMS, NoSQL, and others.
 At this initial release `persist` library only supports MySQL data provider.

 ## 2. Data Model Definition